agentv/Outlanders/README.md

 Python Model for exploration and industry game

 ## Usage
-When this is finished, it will be deployed as a web application implemented as Python core code (server) and delivered as HTML5 pages with Javascript.
-It's probably that the front-end will use D3.js and possibly Opentip.js along with other libraries.
-We'll see
+When this is finished, it will be deployed as a web application implemented as Python core code (server) and delivered as NoteBook objects as implemented in the game.
+Maps, unit status, game communications, all can be encapsulated in a NoteBook.

 ## Backstory
 Mankind has at last inherited the stars.
 With the invention of reliable FTL drive, and long-range scout ships, it is